opencog/atomspace/opencog/query/README.md

 ----
  * API change: Instead of returning results wrapped in a huge SetLink, the results should be returned, linked to some anchor.
 Huge SetLinks suck.
-There's an open github issue for this.
+There's an open github issue for this: issue #1502.

  * Performance: If a bind-link is of the form `(Bind $X $Y body term)` and variabile $Y does not appear anywhere in term, then repeated